The True Believer: Part 3. United Action and Self-Sacrifice

 To spread and reinforce their doctrine, mass movements use persuasion, coercion, and proselytization.
 Persuasion is preferable but practical only with those already sympathetic to the mass movement.
 Moreover, persuasion must be thrilling enough to excite the listener yet vague enough to allow "the frustrated to... hear the echo of their own musings in the impassioned double talk".
 Hoffer quotes Nazi propagandist Joseph Goebbels: "a sharp sword must always stand behind propaganda if it is to be really effective".
 The urge to proselytize comes not from a deeply held belief in the truth of doctrine but from an urge of the fanatic to "strengthen his own faith by converting others".

 Successful mass movements need not believe in a god, but they must believe in a devil.
 Hatred unifies the true believers, and "the ideal devil is a foreigner" attributed with nearly supernatural powers of evil.
 For example, Hitler described Jews as foreign interlopers and moreover an ephemeral Jewishness, alleged to taint the German soul, was as vehemently condemned as were flesh-and-blood Jews.
-The hatred of a true believer is actually a disguised self-loathing, as with the condemnation of capitalism by socialists while Russia under the Bolsheviks saw more intensive monopolization of the economy than any other nation in history.
+The hatred of a true believer is actually a disguised self-loathing, on Hoffer's analsysis, as with the condemnation of capitalism by socialists while Russia under the Bolsheviks saw more intensive monopolization of the economy than any other nation in history.
 Without a devil to hate, mass movements often falter (for example, Chiang Kai-shek effectively led millions of Chinese during the Japanese occupation of the 1930s and the 1940s but quickly fell out of favor once the Japanese were defeated).

 Fanaticism is encouraged in mass movements.
 Hoffer argues that "the fanatic is perpetually incomplete and insecure" and thus uses uncompromising action and personal sacrifice to give meaning to his life.